On this page...

 The CACFP Home Sponsor disburses CACFP reimbursement received from the State Agency to participating child development homes for serving meals meeting CACFP requirements.

 Meals – What Meals Can be Reimbursed?

 Child Development Homes are reimbursed for planning and serving meals that follow CACFP requirements for children 1-12 years and infants.
-Homes may request approval to claim breakfast, lunch, supper and snacks (morning, afternoon and evening).
-Reimbursement is paid for not more than two meals and one snack, two snacks and one meal or three snacks per child per day.
+Homes may request approval to claim breakfast, lunch, supper, and snacks (morning, afternoon, and evening).
+Reimbursement is paid for no more than two meals and one snack, two snacks and one meal, or three snacks per child per day.

 Reimbursement is based on the Tier 2 and/or Tier 2 rates.
 Contact the Home Sponsor to discuss Tier eligibility and meal reimbursement.

 Child Development Homes and Child Care Home with Child Care Assistance Agreement